 In an interview with Coleen Buck

 , Bethea continued, “Now we’re at the place where we’re a mature company.
 We’ve got HR.
 Like I always say that once you have HR and once you have finance you’re kind of a mature company at that point.
 But those are not things that necessarily excited me because we were kind of no longer in this dog fight anymore everyday.
 It was an industry that actually started to embrace us.”

 Traditionally, warranty providers did everything they could to make warranties difficult to use.
 This includes saving and storing a receipt, waiting on hold for hours, and paging through terms and conditions (if you have them) to prove that your claim is covered.
 Some warranties are still like this!
 However, when Clarence started Upsie, he made sure that Upsie would be a smarter way to warranty

 that benefited the consumer.
-This meant online receipt storage, clear coverage outlined before you buy, 24/7 customer claims with real people in the US, and quick repairs.
+This meant online receipt storage, clear coverage outlined before you buy, 24/7 customer claims, and quick repairs.

 Every step Clarence and the team have taken has been to see his vision through.
 Then, in 2019, Will Anderson joined the Upsie team and quickly proved himself to be a champion for the consumer, as well as a valuable leader.
 Over the years, he has recruited a tremendous team of developers, led the complete redesign of Upsie’s back-end architecture and was a key decision maker in strategy and planning.